-Open trench excavation is the traditional and was the most common method for sewer lateral repair or replacement.
-Open trench excavation consists of excavating a trench for the manual installation of each piece of pipe.
+Open trench excavation is the traditional and previously most common method for sewer lateral repair or replacement.
+Open trench excavation involves excavating a trench for the manual installation of each piece of pipe.
 This type of sewer work is applicable to collapsed pipes, severely broken pipes, and heavy root blockages.

-Why We Sometimes Have to Use Open Trench Excavation
+Why Do We Sometimes Have to Use Open Trench Excavation?

 The open trench excavation method is used for one of three main reasons:

-1. A New Sewer Pipe Cannot Be Pulled Through – This reason for open trench excavation is more about the mechanics in performing trenchless sewer work.
-Sometimes, the fastening materials around the joints of an existing sewer line are too thick and strong—or the coupling sleeves won’t break when “pipe pulling”.
+1. A New Sewer Pipe Cannot Be Pulled Through – This reason for open trench excavation is more about the mechanics.
+Sometimes the fastening materials around the joints of an existing sewer line are too thick and strong – or the coupling sleeves won’t break when “pipe pulling.”
 As the couplings get stuck, the pressure pushes the couplings down the line where they stack up.
 That increased tension stresses the equipment and the pulling ram begins to stall.
 In extreme cases, concrete and other fixed surfaces get lifted, broken or even stalled below ground.
 For this reason, we’re unable to pull a new pipe through and the area around it needs to be dug up manually.

 3. Engineering and Design – Lastly, the need for open trench excavation can be related to engineering and design of the sewer line.
 For example, we may encounter a pipe with a sewer line belly after we break ground to repair a line.
 Sewer line bellies almost always require open trench excavation to correct.
 During this process, we remove the existing sewer line, dig a bit deeper, and lay the aggregate base that supports the pipe for the proper slope and line flow.

 Do You Need Open Trench Excavation?